darylnauman/100-days-of-code/log.md

 ### Day 16: May 26, 2019 Sunday

-**Today's Progress**: Learned about RGB, hex, and color values plus how selectors relate and take priority.
-Gained more appreciation about font selection and a better understanding how to actually use Google fonts website. #100DaysOfCode.
+**Today's Progress**: Day 16: Learned about RGB, hex, and color values plus how selectors relate, as well as, what takes priority (e.g., class vs id).
+Gained more appreciation about font selection and a better understanding how to actually use Google fonts website. #100DaysOfCode

 **Thoughts**: Glad to have learned how to select Google fonts from the website.